 Here $\mathbf{u}^{* \perp}_j$, $\mathbf{v}^{* \perp}_j$ are 90-degree rotations of the ground-truth unit directions $\mathbf{u}^{*}_i$, $\mathbf{v}^{*}_i$ about the face normal $\mathbf{n}_j$.

-Note that our use of rotated ground truth vectors to measure alignment enables our formulation to handle the sign ambiguity for the ground-truth vectors, i.e., it allows the $\mathbf{u}_j$ to be close to either $\mathbf{u}^{* \perp}_j$ or $-\mathbf{u}^{* \perp}_j$ (and the same for $\mathbf{v}_j$ and $\mathbf{v}^{* \perp}_j$).
+Note that our use of rotated ground truth vectors to measure alignment enables us to handle the sign ambiguity for the ground-truth vectors, i.e., it allows the $\mathbf{u}_j$ to be close to either $\mathbf{u}^{* \perp}_j$ or $-\mathbf{u}^{* \perp}_j$ (and the same for $\mathbf{v}_j$ and $\mathbf{v}^{* \perp}_j$).
 This is beneficial as both configurations are feasible for the subsequent parameterization and quad mesh generation.

-However, for more effective learning, we shall not prescribe a specific correspondence between the predicted direction vectors $(\mathbf{u}_j, \mathbf{v}_j)$ and the ground truth directions $(\mathbf{u}_j^*, \mathbf{v}_j^*)$.
-Instead, what matters is that the predicted pair aligns well with the ground truth pair as a whole, regardless of which predicted vector corresponds to which ground truth vector.
+However, for more effective learning, we shall not prescribe specific correspondence between the predicted direction vectors $(\mathbf{u}_j, \mathbf{v}_j)$ and the ground truth directions $(\mathbf{u}_j^*, \mathbf{v}_j^*)$.
+Instead, we only need the predicted pair to align well with the ground truth pair as a whole, regardless of which predicted vector corresponds to which ground truth vector.
 To handle this ambiguity, we also measure the alignment for the other correspondence with the following term:

 We then use the minimum value between ${E}_j$ and ${E}'_j$ to indicate the alignment between the vector pairs $(\mathbf{u}_j, \mathbf{v}_j)$ and $(\mathbf{u}_j^*, \mathbf{v}_j^*)$ as a whole, and introduce the following direction alignment term to measure the alignment between the predicted direction field with the ground truth: